Medical Bills After a Car Accident

 Medical Treatments

-Not all treatments you receive for car accident injuries count as emergency medical care.
-For example, after your condition is stable, you may still need to see doctors for follow-up appointments and treatments for weeks or months after the accident.
-Additionally, you may undergo corrective surgery at a later date, such as to repair tendons damaged in the crash.
+Generally speaking, not all treatments you receive for car accident injuries count as emergency medical care.
+For example, after your condition is stable, you may still need to see healthcare providers for follow-up appointments and treatments for weeks or months after the accident.
+Additionally, you may undergo corrective surgery at a later date for personal injury, such as to repair tendons damaged in the crash.
+You can seek compensation for these medical treatments, but the insurance company you file your claim with may request that you show they are “reasonable and necessary.”

 Medical Devices